BiDAlab/UWF4DR-Benchmark/README.md

 ### 1️⃣ Reconstruct dataset splits

 Once authorized access to the UWF4DR dataset is obtained, users can reconstruct the exact train/validation/test partitions used in the experiments by running the task-specific split preparation scripts located in `src/prepare_splits`.
+This step only requires a minimal Python environment with `pandas` installed and can be executed independently of the deep learning environments used for model evaluation.

 Each task may require additional dataset-specific arguments.
 For full documentation and argument descriptions, see src/prepare_splits/README.md.
 You can also inspect the available options using:
 ```bash